birb-linux/BirbOS/README.md

 - [x] 32-bit support.
 I want muh Steam games to work
 - [x] Support for Nvidia gpus and possibly hybrid graphics for laptops.
 - [x] Full X11 desktop with dwm
+- [ ] Full Wayland desktop with dwl
+	- [ ] Wayland alternatives for basic stuff like image viewers, terminal emulators...
 - [ ] Enough packages in repos to get school work done
 - [ ] Wine, Lutris and Steam for windows gaming
 - [ ] (Bonus) A way to re-install the system in a somewhat reproducible way

-> **Note**
-> As for games ATM, the Steam launcher is in the core repository, but Steam refuses to connect to the internet
+As for games ATM, the Steam launcher is in the core repository, but Steam refuses to connect to the internet.
+You might have some luck running native linux games however by copying the files over

 ## Installation
 The installation is mostly guided with instructions shown in the installation script output.
 There shouldn't be any user intervention required during the installation other than what the scripts tell you to do.